Humbugs/Humbugs.github.io/_products/strawberry-gum.md

 height: 25
 depth: 10
 weight: 0
-meta_description: Strawberry Gum only 5p.
+meta_description: 'Strawberry Gum only 5p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Gum, Wrapped]
 flavour: [Strawberry]